neonira/neonira.github.io/_posts/2006-10-27-messy-java.md

 #### Getting the result
 For your information, the right result is displayed below.

-All we wanted to show, is that from a really simple Java example,
+All we wanted to show, is that from a really simple Java example, guessing results can be much more tricky than expected.

 #### Run without argument
 ```java